jenwachter/data-encoder/README.md

-# XMLEncoder
+# DataEncoder

-A PHP library to make it easier to create XML using the DOM Document object.
+Eventually this library will be built out to do various types of data encoding.
+For now, only XML and RSS are available.

 ## XML Example